 A B Show is a very different experience from an A Show.
 Whereas the A Show, being the flagship, may have big, dramatic, Soap Opera

-a plenty in order to hook the viewer, a B Show has few storylines going on at any one time, and what storylines there are are much simpler and largely character-driven.
+aplenty in order to hook the viewer, a B Show has few story lines going on at any one time, and what angles there are are much simpler and largely character-driven.
 Instead, you'll simply see a few matches- some Squash Matches

-With larger organizations such as WWE, which have very large rosters, there are often two events going on on a single evening.
-That is, while the A-Show (which may or may not be a live event or television taping) is going on in one city, the B Show will be taking place in another city sometimes hundreds of miles away.
+That is to say with larger organizations with large rosters, there are often two events going on on a single evening.
+While the A-Show (which may or may not be a live event or television taping) is going on in one city, the B Show will be taking place in another city sometimes hundreds of miles away.
 The B-Show, then, is comprised of younger wrestlers, often up-and-coming stars who are currently middle- and lower-level talent in a wrestling promotion, although well-known wrestlers making a comeback, finishing a career or making a special appearance will often participate, as will local wrestlers who compete for local or regional organizations.note

-Sometimes B Show starts off with appearances from draws who didn't wrestle on the A show's last airing or special events such as debuts and first title defenses but usually ends up showcasing talents the company simply has nothing for at the moment in the long run.
-A wrestler who manages to develop a B Show following can easily find himself promoted to the A Show; however, most B Show regulars who find themselves on the A Show play a different role entirely
+In the case of B Show made of matches cut from the A show, they often start off with appearances from draws who didn't wrestle on the A show's last airing or special events such as debuts and first title defenses but usually regress to showcasing talents the company simply has nothing for at the moment.
+A wrestler who manages to develop a B Show following in this case can easily find himself promoted to the A Show; however, most B Show regulars who find themselves on the A Show play a different role entirely

 Not to be confused with The Big Show